Hiking trail

 Last updated:

 One of the busiest trails in the Rockies during larch season (roughly Sept 20–30).
-Extremely crowded on weekends.
-Group of four mandatory - fines up to $25,000.
+Very crowded on weekends.
+Group-size orders may be in effect; verify before starting.

 Roughly ten switchbacks through subalpine forest; trail levels in Larch Valley and passes Minnestimma Lakes ('Sleeping Water' in Stoney Nakoda).
 Premier larch habitat; golden window Sept 15–25.
 Continues to Sentinel Pass.
-Group of four required during bear season; fines up to $25,000 for non-compliance.
-Bear spray mandatory.
+Restricted-access or group-size orders may be in effect during bear season; verify current Parks Canada wildlife notices.

 The gold standard of autumn hiking in the Rockies.
 This trail climbs through a dense forest to reach a high-altitude valley filled with subalpine larches and the crystal-clear Minnestimma Lakes.